 The Comprehensive List of Interview Questions for Church Staff

-Great interviews hinge on one key component: great questions.
-And most great and wise people are always on the lookout for good questions.
+Great interviews hinge on one key component: asking great interview questions.
+And most great and wise people are always on the lookout for good interview questions.
 Have you ever noticed how often the Bible says, “Jesus answered them by asking a question….”

 Most churches we have studied have about a 50% success rate with their hires working out over the long haul.
 Interviewing the right way is a real difference maker in improving the likelihood of a long term match between candidate and church.